Inside Balenciaga Fall/Winter 2026

 Oversized leather bombers appear repeatedly.
 Cocoon-shaped car coats echo Cristóbal Balenciaga’s historical silhouettes.
 Structured tailored coats maintain sharp architectural lines.

-In that sense, the silhouettes might be described as streetwear garments carrying the memory of couture construction.
+The silhouettes might be described as streetwear garments carrying the memory of couture construction.

 Rather than reconstructing archival couture forms, Piccioli integrates those structural ideas into contemporary fashion language.
 The garments maintain modern wearability while subtly referencing the house’s historical DNA.

+The effect moves toward layered temporality rather than nostalgia.
 Two eras of Balenciaga appear to exist simultaneously within the same silhouette system.

-Material choices reinforce this duality.
+Material choices reinforce the duality.

 The first portion of the show relies heavily on dense, tactile fabrics associated with urban outerwear.